Bridging the worlds of research and policy

 The Alliance for Health Policy and Systems Research (AHPSR) is an international collaboration hosted by the World Health Organization.
 Since its inception in 1999, the Alliance’s goal has been to promote the generation and use of health policy and systems research (HPSR) as a means to improve the health systems of low- and middle-income countries.
 Through its work with more than 350 partners around the world, the Alliance aims to make progress towards this goal through three objectives:

-- Stimulate the generation and synthesis of policy-relevant health systems knowledge;
+- stimulating the generation and synthesis of policy-relevant health systems knowledge;

-- Promote the dissemination and use of health policy and systems knowledge; and
+- promoting the dissemination and use of health policy and systems knowledge; and

-- Strengthen capacity for the generation, dissemination and use of health policy and systems research knowledge among researchers, policy-makers and other stakeholders.
+- strengthening capacity for the generation, dissemination and use of health policy and systems research knowledge among researchers, policy-makers and other stakeholders.